 REAL CLIENTS – REAL EXPERIENCE

 Manly is the perfect location to study international tourism, after all it is one of the world’s best tourist destinations.
-As a volunteer at some of Manly Council’s most popular events like the annual Food and Wine Festival and the Jazz Festival you will experience international tourism in practice.
-Our students work closely with Manly Council and last year were part of the team behind the newly launched Hello Manly Information Centre.
-Our students were involved in the operation planning for this official visitor centre for Manly, giving advice on what should be in the centre and planning the website.
+You could volunteer at some of Manly Council’s most popular events like the annual Food and Wine Festival or the Jazz Festival.
+This sort of experience is international tourism in practice.
+Of course, you'll also get to do your industry training at one of our many tourism partners - we are very connected in the tourism space and you'll get to leverage off those connections.

 At ICMS we are a community.
 ICMS graduates continue to be part of our community, visiting our students on campus and sharing their experiences of life in industry.
 This is your opportunity to learn about the careers of our graduates and find out more about how they achieved their success.
 It is also a great way to find out about paid and volunteer job opportunities available to international tourism students.

 STUDY WITH YOUR SUITCASE